King’s Inns Leads Commemoration of First Equality Legislation

 On the night, King’s Inns welcomed solicitors and barristers practicing in different areas of the industry, both women and men, along with current and former female members of the Supreme Court, other members of the Judiciary, North and South, and some Minsters from the current government.
 King’s Inns also welcomed members of the veterinary and accountancy professions and senior members of the Civil Service.
 Two grandsons of Mollie Dillon–Leetch, the third woman called to the Bar in Ireland in 1923, was also in attendance.

 The Libraries of The Bar of Ireland, the Law Society of Ireland and the King’s Inns, with a contribution from the Veterinary Council of Ireland, designed an exhibition for the night, honouring the remarkable early women entering these professions.
-King’s Inns also produced a keepsake menu booklet for the evening in which Mary Griffin, Under Treasurer / CEO of King’s Inns, called on guests in her opening remarks to sign it to replicate a similar dinner menu from 1923 found in the King’s Inns archives.
+King’s Inns also produced a keepsake menu booklet for the evening in which Mary Griffin, CEO and Under Treasurer of King’s Inns, called on guests in her opening remarks to sign it to replicate a similar dinner menu from 1923 found in the King’s Inns archives.

 Pictured above: The first three of nine exhibition boards.